rcamine/winservice-sentinel/README.md

   - Each key is the name of a Windows service to monitor.
   - Each service has a `Notifications` array containing notification configurations:
     - `Type`: The notification type (`Email`, `Teams`, or `Slack`).
-    - `Target`: The notification destination (semicolon-separated email addresses or webhook URLs).
+    - `Target`: The notification destination (comma-separated email addresses or webhook URLs).

 ## Logging